 Seeing Thorne again reminds Athena that real life never lives up to fiction.
 He was the Heathcliff to her Catherine, the Mr. Rochester to her Jane.
-Not only did their college breakup shatter that illusion, they broke each other’s hearts a second time.
-Now she has to see him nearly every… single… day.
+Not only did their college breakup shatter that illusion, but they also broke each other’s hearts again a second time.
+Now she has to see him nearly every…single…day.

 The only solution is to find C.L.
 Garland as quickly as possible, write the book, and get the heck out of town.
 As her deadline looms and the list of potential C.L.
 Garlands dwindles, Athena and Thorne bicker and banter their way back to friendship.
 Could it really be true that the third time’s a charm?

 Athena and Thorne have a love story only a Brontë could write, and the chance for their own happily-ever-after, but first, they’ll need to forgive the mistakes of the past.